 - Some applications could be made conditional on the completion of a period of additional school experience at a partnership school.

-During debrief, successful applicants will also be set informal subject learning objectives based on their responses to panel interview question 3.
+During your post interview debrief, you may also be set informal subject learning objectives based on your responses to the panel interview.
 These are commonly objectives to review rusty areas of subject knowledge, or research the National Curriculum or examination specifications in a given area.